sameer2800/Lightoj-Solutions/README.md

 	f(n) = k * sum * n ^(k-1).

+##Solution 1214 :

+	category : division

+	as the number is too large, take it as a string.

 ##Solution 1233 :

 	this one is a good dp problem.I  Built the solution from bottom up manner.